LanceJS/EvertaleWiki/README.md

-### Welcome to Evertale Modding Corner!
+### Welcome to Evertale Wiki Corner!
 Please check out the [wiki](https://github.com/LanceJS/EvertaleWiki/wiki) page (located directly on Github Wiki tab) to get started on learning the structure of the game.